RIOT-OS/applications/README.md

 git pull
 ```

-Note, that this might lead to build errors, as we do not this repository against
+Note, that there is no guarantee that it will build or work, since we only test
-current master.
+this repository against the latest release.

 [riot-repo]: https://github.com/RIOT-OS/RIOT
 [riot-repo/examples]: https://github.com/RIOT-OS/RIOT/tree/master/examples